remcalu/GPS-Data-Viewer/README.md

 April 29, 2022

 ## Purpose
 This project was completed to experience the development of a full-stack project.
 It has a C backend, with an SQL database, and is connected to a HTML/CSS/Javascript front-end.
-The program allows for the manipulation, and creation of GPX files through a website.
+The program allows for the manipulation, and creation of .GPX files through a website.

 ## Running the program
 Run the following commands from the root directory, the server will be accessible at http://localhost:PORT